Skip to main content

 Descriptive research

 Descriptive research collects data on the characteristics of your target audience.
-Instead of figuring out “why” a group of people behaves or presents in a certain way, descriptive research questions focus more on identifying existing characteristics.
+Instead of figuring out “why” a group of people behaves or presents in a certain way, questions focus more on identifying existing characteristics.

 Examples of descriptive research questionnaire questions to add to your next user research project include: